BLavery/STM32-Cube-TrueStudio/README.md

 Time to start up.
 Run CubeMX.
 "Start my project from MCU selector".
 Pick your MCU.
+CubeMX is a whole world in itself.
+However once you get used to it, ten minutes should get you initially set up for a new project.
+You can easily revisit to make changes.
+The following is inadequate info for setting up.
+Find documentation or HOWTO info from online.

 4 tabs.
 Start with Pinout and Config.
 Work your way through all options needed.
 Ensure RCC selects clock crystals used on your board.
 Tab2: Clock config.
 Ensure your crystals (LSE HSE) are active.